Arunm619/coding/readme.md

 Reverse &amp; Rotation :

-1.Length of the smallest sub-string consisting of maximum distinct characters
+**1.Length of the smallest sub-string consisting of maximum distinct characters** [See Solution](https://gist.github.com/arun-sudharsan/f5234d51c7b10f5c50656d7ad7b6682c)

-2.Check if a string can be obtained by rotating another string 2 places
+**2.Check if a string can be obtained by rotating another string 2 places**[See Solution](https://gist.github.com/arun-sudharsan/2eec983dd5ad8151432c09802d620ccf)

 3.Write a program to reverse an array or string